The Gerry Pomerleau Memorial Ride

 We look forward to seeing you all in June!

-You will be purchasing a ticket for either the morning session (8am-12pm) or the afternoon session (2pm-6pm).
-In order to accommodate as many ATV riders as possible, due to limited parking at the base and at the summit, **we must ask that you respect the ticket time restrictions for the session you are purchasing for.**
+For the NH ATV Day event on June 27, you will be purchasing a ticket for either the morning session (8am-12pm) or the afternoon session (2pm-6pm).
+In order to accommodate as many ATV riders as possible, due to limited parking at the base and at the summit, **we must ask that you respect the ticket time restrictions for the session you are purchasing for.** DO NOT arrive early.

 Morning session riders not to arrive before 7:30am and afternoon session riders not to arrive before 1:30pm.